Legal Representation For Over 25 Years In Chicago, IL

 A. Yes.
 Our attorneys will fully explain your rights and answer your questions to help you decide on whether to proceed with a divorce filing.
 They will also answer your questions regarding family law matters, including child support, custody, visitation, alimony and orders of protection.

-Q. Do I need an attorney if I am injured?
+• Q. Do I Need an Attorney if I Am Injured?

 A. Yes.
 The American Bar Association states that people who have hired attorneys receive 3.5 times more money from settlement than those who handle their claims alone.
 If you are injured in any manner call us immediately for a free consultation.